Mould in showers can be a sign of excess water and moisture sitting in the showers and can be an indication that your shower is leaking.

 Because bleach is so strong, it is important that you are very careful not to damage the silicone work in the shower as this is part of the waterproofing of the shower.
 This can be considered an ‘invasive’ cleaning method, and removing silicone or using very powerful cleaning products can void your warranty for your leaking shower repair.

-If you are unable to remove the mould from your shower, a de-grout re-grout service can help to bring your shower back to life with new grout and silicone by our professional and qualified tradesmen wall and floor tilers and waterproofers in Newcastle, Lake Macquarie & Sydney.
+If you are unable to remove the mould from your shower, a de-grout re-grout service can help to bring your shower back to life with new grout and silicone by our professional and qualified tradesmen wall and floor tilers and waterproofers in The Gold Coast, Brisbane & Tweed.